03 September 2025

 • Comprehensive knowledge of aviation safety standards and best practices.

-• In-depth understanding of common aviation regulations.
+• Thorough understanding of common aviation regulations (e.g., FAA, ICAO).

 Physical Demands and Work Environment